marilag/talks/azurethursday/myscript.md

-Hope I won't ruin your appetite
+Good evening!
+Hope you're this meetup so far, and perhaps your dinner!
+I hope I'm not ruining your appetite

+Thanks for having me here at Azure Thursday.
+My name is Marilag and I'm a tech and social entrepreneur at Dewise

+Im an Azure cloud solution architect and a .net developer since I was about 17

+You can find me on Twitter but I'm not really a good a twitting

 **The Game** 02

 Let me start with a little game
-This game is called pass the message.
-One of my favorite childhood games when I was a kid So I grew up in an area, where people liked to gossip a bit And you can call this game a gossip game

-The objective of the game is to form a group of around 5 people Each group forms a line
+I call it the Gossip game.
+We played it a lot as kids in the Philippines.
+Maybe you also played it here in The NEtherlands

-The game master then whispers a message to the first person on the line and the person has to pass the message to the person behind When the message reached the last person in the queue then that person need to say the message and the team who got the original message correctly wins
+The idea is that the game master passes the message to the first player, who will then forward it to the next person and so on.
+The last person on the queue needs to say the message out loud.
+The team who got the correct message wins.

-Hardly anyone wins
+Which hardly ever happens, therefor it's called gossip game.

 **Let's play** 04

 Let's try it here

 I'm going to post a message